 5. Mixed Feed Option

 Foods rich in vitamins should be a part of your discus fish diet.
 These vitamins help to regulate the proper functioning of the immune, digestive and reproductive systems of your fish.
-The best options include vegetables, algae and crustaceans.
-Vegetables may include; peas, cabbage, red peppers and carrots.
-Mixed feed may also include a combination of any of the other four food options.
+The best options include vegetables, algae, and crustaceans.
+Vegetables may include; peas, cabbage, red peppers, and carrots.
+The mixed feed may also include a combination of any of the other four food options.